 “I looked at most of my friends when I was young,” she begins.
 “They can pay for their tuition themselves without asking their parents.
 That is why I was interested in learning martial arts from the beginning.”

 Through martial arts, Gaol paid her own way, and has since earned many accolades.
-She is an Indonesian national champion, and a SEA Games bronze medalist in wushu.
+She is an Indonesian national wushu champion, and a Wushu World Championship bronze medalist.
 And in recent years, the southpaw has built upon her skill set and rounded out her game at Tigershark Fighting Academy under head coach Zuli Silawanto.

 On Friday, “Thathie” looks to keep the momentum rolling when she welcomes Limbaga to the ONE cage at ONE: QUEST FOR GOLD.
 Despite it being her opponent’s debut on the global stage, the Jakarta heroine is not leaving anything to chance.